ConsciousML/terragrunt-template-catalog-aws/modules/github_secrets/header.md

 # GitHub Secrets Module

-This module creates GitHub Actions secrets required to authenticate GitHub Actions with GCP: WIF_PROVIDER, WIF_SERVICE_ACCOUNT, and PROJECT_ID.
+This module creates GitHub Actions secrets `AWS_REGION` and `AWS_ROLE_ARN`.
+These secrets are retrieved in GitHub Actions workflows for authentication with AWS.